clelidm/MinCompSpin_BasisSearch64/README.md

 # MinCompSpin_BasisSearch
-This codes looks for the Best Basis representation for binary datasets
+This program searches for the Best Basis representation for a chosen binary dataset.

 ## Requirements